-Tick Borne Encephalitis is prevalent in many areas of Central, Eastern and Northern Europe particularly areas such as Austria, Germany and Switzerland where people are hiking through forests and meadows.
-Only 1% of these cases is known to be fatal.
+Tick-Borne Encephalitis is prevalent in many areas of Central, Eastern and Northern Europe particularly areas such as Austria, Germany and Switzerland where people are hiking through forests and meadows.
+Only 1% of these cases are known to be fatal.

 However, there are risk areas in Northern and Eastern China, Japan and the Russian Federation and this version is known to be more severe (up to 20% of severely infected patients have died).

 Ticovac is the licenced vaccination for adults and children over 16 and is given as a course of three injections.

 The 2nd vaccination is given 1 to 3 months after the 1st.
 This gives partial immunity.